Mac Jones Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 - He's also carried the ball 27 times for 71 yards, averaging 5.9 yards per game.

-- Jones has thrown 55 passes in the red zone this season, 45.1% of his team's red zone plays.
+- Jones has attempted 55 of his 381 passes in the red zone, accounting for 45.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Bills.